-Living in an Airstream (or any RV) out on the open road is more than just “living small”.
-While our 200 square foot abode definitely qualifies us as small livers, we aren’t just doing this for the environmental impact or bragging rights.
+Living in an Airstream (or any RV) out on the open road is more than just “living small.”
+While our 200-square-foot abode definitely qualifies us as small livers, we aren’t just doing this for the environmental impact or bragging rights.

 We get a new backyard every time we move.
-Last night, we had tumbleweed-swept mountains with random wildflowers surrounding our home, and tonight, we’re nestled atop a desert cliff with a 300-foot sheer drop about 20 yards behind us.
+Last night, we had tumbleweed-swept mountains with random wildflowers surrounding our home.
+Tonight, we’re nestled atop a desert cliff with a 300-foot drop about 20 yards behind us.

 This ain’t no vacation